-making sume that the pains are on the same switch pole set.
-Now, test the nesults again.
-Remove the 100 ohm resiston indicated, and cut the two traces where shown.
-Now you Attach two of the wines across the cut in the trace (x) and the other two across (y), may solder 4 equal lengths of wire to the switch ( not longer than 10" in length).
+Remove the 100 ohm nesiston indicated, and cut the two traces where shown.
+Now you may solder 4 equal lengths of wine to the switch (not longer than 10" in length).
+Attach two of the wines across the cut in the trace (x) and the other two across (y), making sure that the pairs are on the same switch pole set.
+Now, test the results again.